 - Applicants need to have accepted the unpaid internship or internship that does not offer a livable wage before applying.

 - Applicants must be applying for internship stipends, startup grants, or research grants.

 - Applicants must be in good academic and community standing.

-- Note that, if funded, payment will require students to have a social security number.
+- If funded, payment will require students to have a social security number.

-The selection committee will evaluate your application on its overall thoroughness, persuasiveness, and professional presentation, as well as according to the specific evaluation criteria listed on each application.
-It is critical to demonstrate how this internship supports your career goals.
+The selection committee, comprised of faculty and staff, evaluates applications on their completeness, persuasiveness, and professional presentation - as well as according to the specific evaluation criteria for that particular award/stipend.
+It is critical for applicants to demonstrate how their internship/startup work/research opportunity supports their career goals.

 Funding decisions are based upon the strength and merit of each application - not financial need.